 - There may be evidence of blood loss due to sequestration of blood.
 Separate lines are required for administration of blood and drugs.

 Surgical intervention may involve the placing of stents or grafts to the aorta but accurate assessment is essential first, as there may be entry, re-entry and multiple tears.

-For acute type A (types I and II) dissection, surgery aims to prevent aortic rupture and pericardial tamponade and to relieve aortic regurgitation.
+For acute type A (types I and II) dissection, surgery aims to prevent aortic rupture and pericardial tamponade and to relieve aortic regurgitation .
 Implantation of a composite graft in the ascending aorta, with or without re-implantation of coronary arteries, is performed.
-Either total aortic arch replacement or partial or hemiarch replacement may be considered.
+Either total aortic arch replacement or partial or hemiarch replacement may be considered[7, 8] .

 For type B aortic dissection, thoracic endovascular aortic repair (TEVAR) in addition to optimal medical treatment is associated with improved five-year aorta-specific survival and delayed disease progression.
-However, open repair still has a significant role, as endovascular repair is not applicable in all patients and there remain concerns regarding the durability of this technique.
-TEVAR seems to have a more favorable outcome regarding aortic remodelling and aortic-specific survival rate when compared with medical therapy alone.
+However, open repair still has a significant role, as endovascular repair is not applicable in all patients and further research is required regarding long-term benefits .
+TEVAR seems to have a more favorable outcome regarding aortic remodelling and aortic-specific survival rate when compared with medical therapy alone .

 Chronic aortic dissections

 Patients with involvement solely of the descending aorta may be treated conservatively with medical therapy and regular clinical and ultrasound follow-up.
 Surgery is associated with a significant risk of paraplegia but should be considered if there is evidence of progression of the dissection.
 Repair can be either by open surgical techniques or increasingly by endovascular approach.
 If the aortic valve is involved it may need resuspension or replacement.